Affordable ELD for FMCSA Compliance

 - Idle reporting helps identify and manage fuel waste.

-- The IFTA feature tracks the distance driven per jurisdiction to simplify IFTA reporting.
+- The IFTA feature tracks miles driven per jurisdiction to simplify IFTA reporting.

 - Vehicle maintenance reduces the risk of serious vehicle breakages by notifying drivers and fleet managers about upcoming maintenance events, which helps prolong the vehicle’s useful life.

 If you are looking for an affordable ELD for your business, HOS247 is an all in one ELD provider committed to customer satisfaction.
 HOS247 electronic logbooks enhance operational workflows while helping drivers achieve compliance with federal rules.
+FMCSA-approved, our ELD solution minimizes the risk of HOS violations and higher CSA scores.
 Order our demo now to try our system’s advantages and improve your business’s compliance and productivity.